jawahar-shazab/docs/docs/api.md

 POST /v1/agents/
 ```

-Creates a new agent in the database.
+This API is used to create a new agent in the system.
+Users provide necessary details (e.g., name, type, and configuration) to register the agent in the database, enabling it to perform its assigned tasks within the system.

 #### 2. Get Agents